dtinth/vxtron/README.md

 1. This is the default behavior; you don't need to configure anything to use this mode.

-2. You can configure more options by creating `~/.vxrc.yml` with the following
+2. You can configure more options by creating `~/.vxrc.yml` in the home directory with the following configuration:
-   configuration:

    ```yml
    speechProvider: chrome